Florida Highway Patrol

 COURTESY * SERVICE * PROTECTION

-The Florida Highway Patrol was established in 1939 when then Governor Fred P. Cone, sitting as a member of the Executive Board of the Department of Public Safety, made a motion to establish the Florida Highway Patrol.
+The Florida Highway Patrol was established in 1939 when then Governor Fred P. Cone, member of the Executive Board of the Department of Public Safety, made a motion to establish the Florida Highway Patrol.
 Under the direction of Director Reid and (then) Captain Kirkman, the first training academy was held in Bradenton with 40 students.
 This class graduated 32 members and by the end of 1940 (the first full year of operation), FHP had 59 patrolmen.
 In that first year, they patrolled 1,938,564 miles of roadway and investigated 1,000 crashes.
-In 2020, we patrolled 49,500,000 miles and investigated 155,353 crashes.
-Florida had less than two million residents in 1939, while today we have over 21.5 million with millions of visitors to our state each year.
+Today we patrol over 43,200,000 miles and investigate over 176,000 crashes annually.
+Florida had less than two million residents in 1939, while today we have over 21.5 million.
+Additionally, Florida has an estimated 137 million visitors to our state each year.

-The Florida Highway Patrol is authorized for 1,982 sworn positions and 514 non-sworn positions for a total of 2,496 full time employees.
+The Florida Highway Patrol is authorized for 1,982 sworn positions and 503 non-sworn positions for a total of 2,485 full time employees.
+The majority of those sworn positions are assigned to Patrol Operations.